tellery/website/docs/how-to-use/question-referencing.md

 When editing SQL in the question editor, type double curly braces `{{` to invoke the question referencing.

 Then start typing the name of the question you want to reference.
-Hit "Enter" to pull its address in your editor when you’ve found the question in the dropdown that appears.
+Hit "Enter" to pull it in your editor when you’ve found the question in the dropdown that appears.

 <video src='/img/tutorial/search-question-ref.mp4' controls/>